KevinAsbury/yurS/README.md

 DNS.2 = localhost
 ```

+Save the file.
 Now to generate the certificate.
 We do that by making a sh script.
 ```bash
 touch generate.sh
 ```